Zuzanna Pajorska

 7. RegTech in banking

 The banking and financial services sector is one of the most heavily regulated industries in the world.
 RegTech is expected to disrupt the regulatory landscape soon, providing advanced technology solutions to compliance issues.
-With the entry of alternative finance, blockchain, cloud, big data, and AI, the FinTech industry is attracting the attention of governments around the world.
+With the entry of alternative finance, blockchain, cloud, big data,Ā AI, FinTech,Ā and digital banking industry is attracting the attention of governments around the world.

-These cutting-edge technologies offer deep insights into compliance issues and empower financial organizations to detect potential regulatory infractions and suspicious activity.
-However, while the benefits of these technologies are evident, the complexity of the regulatory environment and the need for agile response mechanisms continue to pose significant challenges.
+These cutting-edge technologies offer deep insights into compliance issues and empower financial institutions to detect potential regulatory infractions and suspicious activity.
+However, while the benefits of these emerging technologies are evident, the complexity of the regulatory environment and the need for agile response mechanisms continue to pose significant challenges.

 RegTech will undoubtedly become even more critical in the coming years as banks and other financial institutions seek to guarantee steady development amidst constantly evolving regulatory requirements.
 As such, incorporating sophisticated AI and machine learning algorithms into compliance and risk management strategies will be crucial for financial organizations to remain competitive and compliant in today’s dynamic business landscape.
 For example, many banks will use blockchain for identity verification, Know-Your-Customer (KYC) processes, and transaction monitoring.
 Besides, with the implementation of data protection regulations such as DORA, MiCA, RODO, and CCPA, banks will have to focus on data privacy and security increasingly.